madhan77/OpenAI-Project/README.md

 ### Login link

 - Once the dev server is running, share [`http://localhost:5173/login`](http://localhost:5173/login) with stakeholders who need direct access to the Firebase login screen.
+- The unauthenticated view now includes a "Copy link" action so you can quickly distribute the login URL without leaving the app.

 The dashboard currently reads from static mock data located in `frontend/src/data/mockData.ts`.
 Replace this module with live API calls once the backend endpoints are ready.